rfdy/trader/README.md

   then User A will rate User B positively in the overall calculation of User A's Trader Score

 - More -1 (Negative) Feedbacks than +1 (Positive) Feedbacks,
-  then User A will rate User B positively in the overall calculation of User A's Trader Score
+  then User A will rate User B negatively in the overall calculation of User A's Trader Score

 Files:
 ======